Hybrid Manager HA/DR recovery

 Tip

-When using an AWS S3 bucket, replication can be achieved by using Cross-Region Replication
+When using an AWS S3 bucket, you can achieve replication by using cross-region replication.

-Postgres databases use continuous backup by default, so they can be restored at any point-in-time, and are only limited by back-up lifecycle policies.
+Postgres databases use continuous backup by default, so you can restore them at any point in time.
+They are limited only by backup lifecycle policies.

 Critical appliance data, such as the definition of the Postgres clusters, is stored as Kubernetes objects and included in the Velero backup.
 By default, this backup happens daily at 23:00, as defined by the default schedule velero-backup-kube-state